bricao16/AutoGarcon/Database/README.md

 -DatabaseSchema.txt: Schema and variable types of attributes
 -package.json: required packages to run server.js
 -Server.js: API created by Tucker
+-Queries: Temporary file for potential queries we will have

 Folders:
 +documentation